 2010 The Sandstone Ice Festival gets a shout-out from the National Geographic Explorer Magazine.

 2011 First year of the Robinson Quarry Ice Park.
-Organized by the Minnesota Climbers Association and supported by the city of Sandstone, city water lines are extended to create Minnesota’s first Ice Park.
+Organized by voluteer climbiers and supported by the city of Sandstone, city water lines are extended to create Minnesota’s first Ice Park.

 2012 Ice Park expanded to add Class II ice providing access to beginner climbers.
-The Sandstone Ice Festival is featured on WCCO’s Finding Minnesota.
+The Sandstone Ice Festival and local guide service, Hard Water Sports, are featured on WCCO’s Finding Minnesota.

 2013 Sandstone Ice Festival partners with Hard Water Sports to continue to grow and promote the event.